xbyrne/wd_xp_methods/README.md

     - `flux` -- flux in the spectrum

 The latter makes use of the `GaiaXPy` package (Gaia Collaboration, Montegriffo+22).

-### Obtaining a labelled subset of the WD spectral classes

-Gentile Fusillo+21 also visually classify ~40k WD spectra in SDSS which have a match in the main GF21 catalogue.
-This can be downloaded from TOPCAT as with the main catalogue, using the short query in `queries/gf21_sdss.sql`.
-The resulting dataset, containing just two columns -- Gaia EDR3 IDs and spectral class -- is stored in `data/external/gf21_sdss.csv`.

-We also download the Montreal White Dwarf Database (MWDD; Dufour+17; www.montrealwhitedwarfdatabase.org).
-On the 'Tables and Charts' page, click the 'Options' button and deselect everything except 'Gaia DR3 ID' and 'Spectral type'.
-Click 'Export as csv' and save to `data/external/mwdd.csv`.

-Finally, we also download the Planetary Enriched White Dwarf Database (PEWDD; Williams+24) to potentially label more WDs as polluted.
-This is downloaded by the `scripts/download_pewdd.py` program, which saves the database to `data/external/pewdd.csv`.

-The program `scripts/check_known_polluted.py` checks all the sources in the sample against these three databases, assembling the dataset `data/interim/is_polluted.csv`.
-This table contains two columns:
-- The EDR3 ID;
-- 1 / 0 / -1, according to whether the WD has been classified as polluted:
-    - 1: The object has been classified as polluted in any of the three datasets
-    - 0: None of the datasets classify the object as polluted (unless any do)
-    - -1: It is *possible* that the object is polluted, but not confirmed.

-The details of how these cases are ascertained are given in the docstrings of the `check_{dataset}` functions.
-The dataset `is_polluted.csv` contains 858 (0.8%) known polluted WDs, 12638 (11.8%) known *un*-polluted WDs, and 93668 (87.4%) whose classification is uncertain.

-### Others' catalogues

-The catalogue of Vincent+24 can be downloaded from https://www.astro.umontreal.ca/~ovincent/catalogues/GSPCWD_catalogue.csv.
-It should be stored in `data/external/vincent24.csv`.

-The catalogue of just the polluted WDs from Garcia-Zamora+23 can be found by querying the VizieR dataset "J/A+A/679/A127/catalog" with the query found in `queries/gz23.sql`.
-It should be stored in `data/external/gz23.csv`.

 #### TODO: upload the data/external folder to zenodo when project done.